As a board member, you are part of your agency’s governing body. Your role includes ensuring that:

 Model policies

 DEECA offers model policies on each of the above topics.
-Your board’s policies should be consistent with these model policies.
+DEECA recommends that your board’s policies are consistent with these model policies.

 If your agency’s establishing Act or terms of reference contain specific requirements in relation to any of these topics, your board will need to adapt the relevant model policy accordingly.